There's one particular sound or sight that RV owners dread hearing/seeing.

 I once had a mouse in my RV.
 Picked it up while I was boondocking outside of Zion National Park.

-Mice produce around 75 mouse droppings a day
+Mice produce around 75 droppings PER DAY

 This mouse had no fear.
 It's like he was accustomed to hanging out inside other people's homes and had been invited in personally by yours truly.